Public Engagement

 • In the 2021-2022 academic year, four mentors from SWC and GCNU were selected to take part.
 The researchers were paired with mentees to provide guidance on career skills and research placement opportunities.

-• In the 2022-2023 academic year, two mentors from SWC and GCNU were selected to take part and one further SWC/GCNU applicant was selected to host a summer placement.
+• In the 2022-2023 academic year, two mentors from SWC and GCNU were selected to take part and two SWC/GCNU applicants were selected to host summer placements.

 • In the 2023-2024 academic year, three mentors from SWC were selected to take part and four SWC applicants were selected to host summer placements.